TradeTracker/docs/docs/index.md

 ## Getting started

 ### Account creation
-An account can be registered at [beta.tradetracker.app/register](https://beta.tradetracker.app/register) in 10 seconds with only an e-mail address.
+An account can be registered at [beta.tradetracker.app/register](https://beta.tradetracker.app/register) in 10 seconds using only an e-mail address.

 ![Register Form](documentation-images/registerForm.PNG)